- Chapter 8 Creating a Simpler, Safer, Fairer Financial System

 2008 – 2016 UK:

-The lost decade in the UK, the political fragmentation of the economy from 2008 to 2016.
-The real household income did not grow in the UK for that decade.
-The decline of trust in experts.
-Finance lost its integrity, prudence and became more protectionists.
-It came crashing down on the poorest.
+The lost decade in the UK where there was political fragmentation of the economy is from 2008 to 2016, according to Carney.
+The real household income did not grow in the UK for that decade (technically 8 years…but whatever).
+There was a decline of trust in experts.
+Finance lost its integrity, prudence and became more protectionist.
+It came crashing down on the poorest in the financial crisis as discussed in the previous chapter.
 The G20 had to make radical adjustments and reforms.
 Value was disconnected on the way up and re-calibrated on the way down.

 When Queen Elizabeth II asked: